 Make it fun

-Sometimes all it takes is offering Baby something she would refuse in its normal form – like fruit juice in a sippy cup – in a form that’s slightly more fun – like, say, frozen fruit juice in the form of an awesome popsicle! – to get her to eat.
+Sometimes all it takes is offering Baby something they would refuse in its normal form – like fruit juice in a sippy cup – in a form that’s slightly more fun – like, say, frozen fruit juice in the form of an awesome popsicle! – to get them to eat.
 Instead of just tomato soup, offer it with some swimming cheesy animal crackers.
 Or try transforming a boring sandwich into exciting shapes with a cookie cutter.
 A pancake with a silly face made of fruit, perhaps?
 You could even add a drop or two of food coloring to something normal to make it magic.

 Presenting out-of-the-ordinary food doesn’t work for all kiddos – some dislike it when their normal food looks different – but sometimes offering up food that’s a little bit fun can get Baby excited enough to show more interest in eating.